ColinFay/proustr/README.md

 ### `pr_detect_months()`

-Detects the months from a tibble-text.
+Detects the months from a data.frame (in French).

 ``` r
 pr_detect_months(a, text)